Boeing Insitu MQ-27 ScanEagle: Improvements

 On 18 March 2008, Boeing, with ImSAR and Insitu successfully flight-tested a ScanEagle with ImSAR's NanoSAR A radar mounted aboard.
 The ImSAR NanoSAR is the world's smallest Synthetic Aperture Radar, weighs 3.5 lb and is 100 cuin in volume.
 It is designed to provide high quality real-time ground imaging through adverse weather conditions or other battlefield obscurants.

 In 2009, Insitu announced the NightEagle, a modified ScanEagle Block E with an infrared camera for night operations.

 In August 2010, Boeing announced plans to control ScanEagles from control stations on E-3A AWACS aircraft and on the V-22.

 In July 2011, a team of two ScanEagles and another UAV cooperated to search and navigate a mountain area autonomously.

 Insitu introduced an improved ScanEagle 2 variant in October 2014 that has a new purpose-built heavy-fuel engine for increased reliability, which increases electrical power but decreases endurance to 16 hours.
 It also has a larger nose to carry day and night sensors at the same time, an increased payload, and heavier empty and max take-off weights; wingspan, service ceiling, and cruise and top speed remain the same.
 Other upgrades include a fully digital video system, a better navigation system, Ethernet-based architecture and reduced Electronic Magnetic Interference (EMI), and a new ground control station while using the same launcher and skyhook recovery system.
-The ScanEagle 2 was made to appeal to the growing commercial UAV market and orders will start being taken in 2015, either new built or as an upgrade for existing ScanEagle aircraft.
+The ScanEagle 2 was made to appeal to the growing commercial UAV market and orders will start being taken in 2015, either newly built or as an upgrade for existing ScanEagle aircraft.